A Survey on Federated Unlearning: Challenges, Methods, and Future Directions: Federated Unlearning Methods

 where $\Delta \boldsymbol{W}_t=\left[\Delta \boldsymbol{w}_{b_1}, \Delta \boldsymbol{w}_{b_2}, \cdots, \Delta \boldsymbol{w}_{b_s}\right]$ and $\Delta \boldsymbol{G}_t^i=\left[\Delta \boldsymbol{g}_{b_1}^i, \Delta \boldsymbol{g}_{b_2}^i, \cdots, \Delta \boldsymbol{g}_{b_s}^i\right]$ are L-BFGS buffers \cite{nocedal1980updating} maintained by the server.
 Nonetheless, these approximations introduce estimation errors over rounds.
 Therefore, the remaining clients are periodically tasked with computing their exact model updates to correct these approximations, based on an adaptive abnormality threshold.
 A more straightforward retraining-based method is employed in SIFU \cite{fraboni2022sequential}.
 In SIFU, the fundamental concept of unlearning is to identify the most recent global model using a bounded sensitivity metric calculated from historical contributions.
 Subsequently, the remaining clients retrain based on the identified model.

 Other approaches concentrate on unlearning without reliance on historical updates.
 In SFU \cite{li2023subspace}, upon receiving an unlearning request, the server refines the global model using gradient information provided by the target client and representation matrix information provided by other clients.
 In KNOT \cite{su2023asynchronous}, clients are grouped into clusters based on their training time and model sparsity.
 Clients within the same cluster collectively aggregate and update the global model asynchronously.
 When a client requests to leave, only clients within the same cluster require retraining.
+A similar structure is adopted in FedCIO \cite{qiu2023fedcio} where clients are clustered according to their data distribution.
 Differing from conventional FL systems, HDUS \cite{ye2023heterogeneous} operates without a central server, as shown in Figure \ref{fig:HDUS}.
 Instead, each client possesses their own neighboring distilled models, referred to as seed models.
 When a client requests to leave, the adjacent clients simply delete the seed model of the unlearned client.
 For predictions, an ensemble learning method is employed to combine the outputs of the primary model with those of the seed models.
-An incentive mechanism along with game theoretical analysis in FU systems is presented in \cite{ding2023incentive}.
+Incentive mechanisms along with game theoretical analysis in FU systems is presented in \cite{ding2023incentive,lin2024incentive,ding2023strategic}.